JeffFessler/book-la-demo/readme.md

 by Jeff Fessler
 and Raj Nadakuditi
 of the University of Michigan.
-Forthcoming in 2024 from Cambridge University Press.
+Published 2024 by Cambridge University Press.

 The demos expect Julia 1.9 or above.